 You may be wondering what an attachment style even is and where it derives from.
 Therefore let’s discuss where it all begins.
-It begins at childhood, well, even sooner than that, more like at birth.
+It begins in childhood, well, even sooner than that, more like at birth.
 An attachment style is formed from the moment you, as a baby, enter the world.
 Your environment and connectedness to your parents determine which attachment style you’ll most likely end up having.
-If a baby is immediately given to the mother and she nurtures, loves, and is present a bond of trust begins to develop.
+If a baby is immediately given to the mother and she nurtures, loves, and is presently a bond of trust begins to develop.
 When a child’s needs are consistently met through comfort and peace it beings to shape the baby’s ability to trust and have a positive worldview.
 However if a child is brought into the world and the environment is not nurturing, chaotic, and distressing it can be a traumatic experience for the child.
-When the parent or caregiver is inconsistent in fulfilling the child’s needs it can heighten a state of anxiety, as the child is unsure on whether or not the caregiver will respond.
+When the parent or caregiver is inconsistent in fulfilling the child’s needs it can heighten a state of anxiety, as the child is unsure of whether or not the caregiver will respond.
 Therefore the attachment occurs through the emotional bond between a child and a parent or caregiver.
-It is through these types of scenarios that can lead to different attachment styles.
+It is these types of scenarios that can lead to different attachment styles.
 There are four types of styles and each one measure how an individual responds to relationships, whether through avoidance, anxiety, or closeness.

 1. Secure Attachment

 A person who has the secure attachment style likely had a caretaker that was consistently nurturing and emotionally available.
-Therefore as an adult this person has an easier time trusting others, recognizing what they need and speaking up about it.
+Therefore as an adult, this person has an easier time trusting others, recognizing what they need, and speaking up about it.
 This person feels secure and comfortable in their relationship and giving their spouse some space doesn’t lead to feelings of insecurity or anxiety.
-Although being a person with a secure attachment style doesn’t mean they never get angry or jealous, it simply means the end of the day they trust their partner and know they can be open and honest with them.
+Although being a person with a secure attachment style doesn’t mean they never get angry or jealous, it simply means at the end of the day they trust their partner and know they can be open and honest with them.

 2. Dismissive- Avoidant Attachment

 A person who is dismissive-avoidant is someone who likes their independence and comes across as not needing or wanting acceptance from others.
 This person tends to be emotionally distant and struggles with expressing and discussing emotions.
 The individual with this type of attachment will avoid being vulnerable and will even pride him or herself on not depending on anyone.
-This person often has a high self-esteem but doesn’t assess others very well.
-In fact they can be very charming, and inviting but also very inward-focused.
+This person often has high self-esteem but doesn’t assess others very well.
+In fact, they can be very charming and inviting but also very inward-focused.
 They can easily dismiss people when they become irritated with certain qualities of others or with certain demands that affect their time.
-This individual tends to have an internal battle when they find someone who could be a great fit for them because even though their mind desires the connection, their emotions find their partners love as an anxiety trigger and as a threat.
+This individual tends to have an internal battle when they find someone who could be a great fit for them because even though their mind desires the connection, their emotions find their partner’s love as an anxiety trigger and as a threat.
 This person tends to cope by pushing the person who loves them away.